 What to Buy: We're feeling the standout vibes of these boots.

 Style Notes: Sonia Rykiel's brand DNA (knitwear, stripes, Left Bank chic) lives on via Julie de Libran's designs.

 What to Buy: Stripes and knits are the main attraction—even better if it's a knitted stripe.
-However, we're so into these pants that we couldn't resist showcasing them.

 Style Notes: Midpriced Sandro should be on your list for when you're looking for staples with a twist.
-The brand knows what girls like wearing on a day-to-day basis and gives each of those items a little extra oomph every time.
+The brand knows what people like wearing on a day-to-day basis and gives each of those items a little extra oomph every time.